green-fox-academy/FedExTeamWithoutName/backend/readme.md

 "userId": id }
  ```

-##### /forgottenPass (POST)
+### /forgottenPass (POST)
 /forgottenPass creates a randomly generated string as a new password
 in case the user forgets the previous one.
-It needsa username and the
-email address given at the registration.
+It needs the email address given at registration.
-It verifies, whether the email exists both in general and in the data-
-base.
-If the verification is successful sends a personalized message
+It verifies, whether the email exists both in general and in the database.
+If the verification is successful, it sends a personalized message
 to the user with the new password to the given email address

 It is waiting for the following JSON incorporated into the body:
  ```
 {
-    "userName": "user",
     "email": "email",
 }
  ```